 Hopefully by the time you are over 50 you have a positive feeling about who you are and don’t want to reinvent yourself.
 My God, you have spent 50 plus years becoming the woman you are.
 Rejoice.

-I am of the mindset that we continuously grow intellectually and emotionally as long as we live on this earth.
+Darling, we want to reopen our mindset to all possibilities that make us happy.
+I am of the mindset that we continuously grow both intellectually and emotionally as long as we live on this earth.

 This can be an emotionally dangerous time for women over 50 who begin to feel physically invisible.
 Feeling invisible leads to depression, and for some women, total emotional withdrawal or shut down for the rest of their lives.